oqolarte/oblong/content/project/imbentori.md

 1. is my coughing thrash verses a reckless behavior?
 1. maybe there is niceness in boarding unknown engines that take people elsewhere.
+1. the dream is to write at least 200 pages of walkthrough for an obscure rpg in purple prose

 {{< btt >}}